 top of page

-crowd out native wildflowers.
-For Kimmerer, garlic mustard mirrors
+that crowd out native plants.
+Garlic mustard mirrors colonial ways

-Following this story, my teaching/workshops (and counselling work) with Canadians is informed by two interrelated acts.
-The first aims at decolonizing garlic mustard tendencies that need pruning within ourselves and the institutions we inhabit.
-The second act helps to nurture the naturalizing spirit of plantain in those pruned spaces so we can give our cultural gifts without trying to be “the gift”; that colonial conceit which is always trying to progress people into a deep forgetting of their roots and responsibilities.
-I will often work with Cayuga Elder Norma Jacobs who can bring in Indigenous (indigenizing) teachings.
+Following this story, my teaching and spiritual counseling is informed by two interrelated acts.
+The first decolonizes garlic mustard tendencies that need pruning within ourselves and the institutions we inhabit.
+The second act aims to naturalize our unique cultural gifts in those pruned spaces.
+I often work with Cayuga Elder Norma Jacobs who brings in Indigenous teachings.

 garlic mustard.jpg